 Using this powerful little fan wirelessly is fantastic.
 For up to 6-hours, it puts out a considerable amount of air just about anywhere you need it.
 We have used it to cool Harley sitting under the dinette, on the kitchen counter to cool us sitting in the dinette, and even in the cabover for those hot summer nights off-grid.
 They’re great.

-We were able to pick one up for $10 at Walmart.
+We were able to pick one up for $10 at Walmart (now discontinued, but now on Amazon).
 That’s ten bucks!
 Unfortunately, they aren’t available everywhere, but I expect that to change.
 I also expect to see more products like this come to market as fan motors and batteries become more efficient and cheaper.

 Cheapster Trick: $10 Is Cheap Enough!